Matthew Schlimm

 What difference does it make to read the Bible as followers of John Wesley?

-As an ordained pastor in the United Methodist Church, I'm deeply sympathetic to the thinking of John Wesley (left).
-Here are three articles I wrote for the Wesleyan Theological Journal.
-At the time I write this, the first one is only available through the ATLA Religion Database.
-The other two are accessible both online and through the ATLA Religion Database.
+As an ordained pastor in the United Methodist Church, I'm sympathetic to the thinking of John Wesley.
+Here are some articles I wrote for the Wesleyan Theological Journal.

 Dictionary of Scripture and Ethics